Higher-Order Energy-Decreasing Exponential Time Differencing Runge-Kutta methods for Gradient Flows: Examples of energy decreasing ETDRK schemes

 On the other hand, all possible types of three-stage third-order ETDRK schemes are listed in \cite{ETDRK2005a,EXPintegrator}.
 In fact, many of them with suitable coefficients could satisfy the requirement of our theorem, and two of them are described with the Butcher Tableaux below:

 and

 To begin with, we first present numerical evidences.
-We plot in Fig. \ref{eigenvalueETDRK3} the smallest eigenvalues of $\frac 12(\Delta+\Delta^T)$ for the three schemes above, and we observe that the smallest eigenvalues of (\ref{EDETDRK3}) and (\ref{EDETDRK3b}) are positive, indicating that the conditions of our theorem are satisfied, while the smallest eigenvalues for the scheme (\ref{EDETDRK3a}) when $Z$ approaches zero become negative, which indicates that the conditions of our theorem are violated.
+We plot in Fig. \ref{eigenvalueETDRK3} the smallest eigenvalues of $\frac 12(\Delta+\Delta^T)$ for the three schemes above, and we observe that the smallest eigenvalues of (\ref{EDETDRK3}) and (\ref{EDETDRK3b}) are positive, indicating that the conditions of our theorem are satisfied.
+In contrast, the smallest eigenvalues for the scheme (\ref{EDETDRK3a}) become negative when $Z$ approaches zero, indicating that the conditions of our theorem are violated.
 To rigorously show that the above two ETDRK schemes decrease the energy, we only need to prove the positive-definiteness of $\Delta'$ for the above schemes, which could be verified by checking all leading principal minors. \begin{proposition} For the schemes (\ref{EDETDRK3}) and (\ref{EDETDRK3b}), the determinants of all leading principal minors of $\Delta'$ are positive, and thus $\Delta'$ is positive definite.
 Thus, the schemes (\ref{EDETDRK3}) and (\ref{EDETDRK3b}) unconditionally decrease the energy for general gradient flows \eqref{sgf}. \end{proposition}